subuser-security/subuser/README.md

 * Application startup time is significantly slowed

 * Certain things involving sharing of data between applications, like the clipboard in `vim`, just won't work.

+* The security advantages of running x11 apps in docker is *very* iffy at best.

 * Inheriting the $PWD is a generally shitty idea.
 If I run `vim` in my home dir, it can see and edit all of my files.
 The only security advantage is if I run `vim` in some subdirectory.
  - I hope this will be fixed by something more sophisticated like giving access only to paths specified in the command line arguments.